borkdude/blog/source/_posts/2015-06-06-from-leiningen-to-boot.markdown

 The first issue had to do with dependency resolution and Clojure versions.
 This [issue](https://github.com/boot-clj/boot/issues/210) has been solved.
 Thanks Alan Dipert!

-The next issue was that the `reload` task didn't have the concept of an `asset-path`.
+Another issue was that the `reload` task didn't have the concept of an `asset-path`.
 I needed to work around this by creating an extra route in my handler:

 ```clojure